M66B/FairEmail/docs/FAQ-zh-rCN.md

 <a name="faq151"></a>
 **(151) Can you add backup/restore of messages?**

 An email client is meant to read and write messages, not to backup and restore messages.
 Note that breaking or losing your device, means losing your messages!
-Note that breaking or losing your device, means losing your messages!

 Instead, the email provider/server is responsible for backups.